Associate Professor, Director of EURUS – Russian and Eurasian History, Contemporary Central Asia and the Caucasus

 - “Epidemic and Empire: Ethnicity, Class, and ‘Civilization’ in the 1892 Tashkent Cholera Riot” Slavic Review 64, no. 1 (Spring 2005): 117-139.

 - “Empire of Memories: Conquest and Civilization in Imperial Russian Tashkent” Canadian Slavonic Papers XLVI no. 1-2 (March-June 2004): 395-417.

 SELECTED CHAPTERS IN EDITED BOOKS

-- “History, Memory and the Quest for Conflict Resolution in Southern Kyrgyzstan and the Ferghana Valley” In Conflict Management after Empire in Eurasia: Beyond the Liberal Peace.
+- “History, Memory and the Quest for Conflict Resolution in Southern Kyrgyzstan and the Ferghana Valley” In Interrogating Liberal Peace in Eurasia: Critical Perspectives on Peace and Conflict.
 Ed.
-Catherine Owen, Shairbek Juraev and Nicholas Megoran (accepted for publication, Rowman and Littlefield).
+Catherine Owen, Shairbek Juraev and Nicholas Megoran (London: Rowman and Littlefield, 2018), 25-54.